 1.1.
-Typical Hadoop Cluster

-Hadoop and HBase clusters have two types of machines: masters (the HDFS NameNode, the MapReduce JobTracker, and the HBase Master) and slaves (the HDFS DataNodes, the MapReduce TaskTrackers, and the HBase RegionServers).
-The DataNodes, TaskTrackers, and HBase RegionServers are co-located or co-deployed for optimal data locality.
-In addition, HBase requires the use of a separate component (ZooKeeper) to manage the HBase cluster.
+Typical Hadoop Cluster Hadoop clusters have two types of machines: masters (the HDFS NameNode, the MapReduce JobTracker) and slaves (the HDFS DataNodes, the MapReduce TaskTrackers).
+The DataNodes and TaskTrackers are co-located or co-deployed for optimal data locality.
 Hortonworks recommends separating master and slave nodes because of the following reasons: